gravesmeister/Very-first-web-page-unfinished-version-/README.md

 # Very-first-web-page-unfinished-version-
-This was after a few hours on Treehouse!
+This was after halfway through the Head First HTML with XHTML book